-- DJI launches the DJI FlyCart 30 delivery drone;
+DJI launches the DJI FlyCart 30 delivery drone globally, including to the UK;

-- New delivery drone can carry a maximum load of 30kg in dual electric mode and has a maximum range of 16km with a full load;
+New delivery drone can carry a maximum load of 30kg for 16km with dual batteries;

 In the UK, numerous trials have been conducted by various organisations to test the delivery-drone concept, while government sign-off for a drone superhighway across a 164-mile stretch of England represents a significant step towards developing a delivery-drone network.

-The DJI FlyCart 30 adopts a 4-axis, 8-propeller multi-rotor configuration, with a maximum load of 30kg in dual electric mode and a maximum range of 16km with full load.
-It support two modes of delivery: A cargo box and a crane/winch.
+The DJI FlyCart 30 adopts a 4-axis, 8-blade multi-rotor configuration and can carry a maximum load of 30kg for 16km with dual batteries.
+It supports two modes of delivery: A cargo box and a crane/winch.

 DJI FlyCart 30: Key Features